 }

-This code works on current generations of tcc, clang, and gcc (as long as you adjust the pointer arithmetic as suggested in the comment).
+This code works on current generations of tcc, clang, and gcc (as long as you adjust the stack pointer offset and do not, under any circumstances run the optimizer).
+The expression “&amp x+ OFFSET” calculated the address of the stack location that holds the return address.
+On X86, the call subroutine instruction pushes the address of the next instruction onto the stack and then jumps to the subroutine.
+This code exploits the C compiler allocating space for the variable “x” on the stack, takes that address and looks further up the stack to find the return address.
 When I was writing this code, I figured out the pointer arithmetic and where to find the return address on the stack by experiment with code something like:

 printf("x=%p *x=%p x+1=%p *(x+1)=%p\n", x,*x,x+1,*(x+1));

 extended to 2 and 3 and 4.
-Getting the code to work on ARM probably requires some assembler – which is fine too.
-Turning on the so-called “optimizer” breaks this code because current C “optimizers” bizarrely enough can change the semantics of C code in often unpredictable ways without making any performance improvements.
+Also use “objdump –disassemble a.out” on Linux and MacOS to see the assembly code.
+Turning on the so-called “optimizer” breaks this code because current C “optimizers” can change the semantics of C code in often unpredictable ways without making any performance improvements.
 This is permitted by the C Standard for reasons that strike me as not well thought out, but let’s pass over this sad situation for the moment.

 There is a famous fragment of code in early UNIX versions that uses the same stack trick.
 It goes something like this: